dbergloev/ANMS/README.md

 The rest contains basic information of each package such as a relative file path and the package md5sum, which is used to both validate the downloaded package and to check for updated versions.

 A package may define a `condition` which is a one-line validation command that can be used to include/exclude packages from certain installations.
 If the condition fails, the package will not be installed on that particular server.

+You may also define the `respawn` option.
+In the above example the module `mymodule` will be installed after which the entire process will respawn before installing `myothermod`.
+Let's say that `mymodule` includes an updated version of `anms` with new features and that `myothermod` has been updated to include those features.
+The current installed version of `anms` will not be able to deal with `myothermod`.
+But by respawning the process we will be installing `myothermod` using the new `anms` version that was packed with `mymodule` and everything will work just fine.

 __Run Sync__